Longest Lifespan, Why Do Japanese Live Longer a couple in thre garden

 Oolong tea counterbalances some of the effects unhealthy food has on the body.

-Finally, the consumption of Japanese green tea or Chinese oolong tea served hot or cold, has numerous health benefits.
+Finally, the consumption of Japanese green tea or Chinese oolong tea, served hot or cold, has numerous health benefits.
 Tea has half the caffeine of coffee.
-Oolong tea helps to break up oil in the digestive system and usually munch at mealtime.
-Particularly when fried or breaded foods are present.
+Oolong tea helps to break up oil in the digestive system and is usually consumed at mealtime.

 Here is to your health! and a longer lifespan.

-Check out our other article, Life expectancy, Why is the US lower than other Countries?
+Related article: Life expectancy, Why is the US lower than other Countries?
 Continue Reading >>

 We really appreciate your feedback.
 Thank you.